 By default, when recursing on the children of a DOM node, React just iterates over both lists of children at the same time and generates a mutation whenever there’s a difference.

-If you think about, each recursive call adds a frame to the stack.
+If you think about it, each recursive call adds a frame to the stack.
 And it does so synchronously.
-Suppose we have the following components tree:
+Suppose we have the following tree of components: